 Hand-in items are:

-On Monday *before* the presentation you will have to send me your draft slides, so that I can give you feedback before the actual presentation.
+On the Tuesday *before* the presentation (June 17th) you will have to send me your draft slides, so that I can give you feedback before the actual presentation.

 Generally, if anything is unclear, just ask me.